-Learn about critical minerals, Ontario’s plan for a critical minerals strategy and how you can share your feedback.
+Learn about critical minerals and Ontario’s roadmap for a critical minerals strategy that will unlock potential to drive economic recovery and prosperity.

 On this page Skip this page navigation